 These White Chocolate Cranberry Cookies have crisp edges, soft centers, and a secret ingredient that makes them taste like they came from a bakery.

-- Delicious – An incredible flavor combo: dried cranberries, white chocolate, vanilla extract, and a touch of almond extract.
-I use the dough from my White Chocolate Macadamia Nut Cookies as the base for this recipe.
+Flavor – An incredible flavor combo: dried cranberries, white chocolate, vanilla extract, and a touch of almond extract.

 Secret ingredient

-If you’ve been around for a while you might have already guessed my secret ingredient: almond extract.
+The ingredient that sets this recipe apart from others is almond extract.
 This is one of my favorite ingredients for making homemade baked goods taste like they came from a bakery.
-We’re adding just a touch of almond extract, and it complements the flavor of vanilla extract, white chocolate, and dried cranberries perfectly.
+Just a touch of almond extract complements the flavor of vanilla, white chocolate, and dried cranberries perfectly.

 Recipe tips

 - Don’t over soften your butter.
-It should be softened, but still cool to the touch (definitely not melting in some spots).
-If you accidentally over-soften the butter by microwaving it or leaving it in a warm kitchen for too long, you can still assemble the cookie dough, just chill it for 1-2 hours before baking.
+It should be softened, but still cool to the touch.
+If you accidentally over-soften the butter chill the dough for 1 hour before baking.

 - Use a cookie scoop for evenly sized cookies.
-A 1-½ tablespoon scoop is my favorite.
-For this recipe, I use a heaping 1-½ tablespoon scoop
+A 2-tablespoon scoop is my favorite.

 - Do not overbake.
-These cookies should be removed from the oven when they still appear underdone.
-The edges should be set but the center should still look under baked.
-They should be delicate enough that you can NOT pick them up off the baking sheet straight out of the oven.
-As they cool on the baking sheet they will continue baking and they will firm up as they cool.
+These cookies should be removed from the oven when the edges are set but the center is still slightly under baked.
+They should be so delicate that you cannot pick them up off the baking sheet.
+They will firm up as they cool.

 - Leftover white chocolate chips?
 Make this two ingredient White Chocolate Mousse.